stargazer5585/VirtualDiscovery/pages/locations.md

 ---
-title: Locations
+title: Creators
 layout: cloud
-permalink: /locations.html
+permalink: /creators.html
-# Default locations page is configured in "_data/theme.yml"
+# Default creators page is configured in "_data/theme.yml"
-# leave cloud-fields as "site.data.theme.locations-fields"
+# leave cloud-fields as "site.data.theme.creators-fields"
 # a cloud visualization will be added below the content in this file
-cloud-fields: site.data.theme.locations-fields
+cloud-fields: site.data.theme.creators-fields
 ---

-## Browse Locations
+## Browse Creators

-Use this word cloud visualization to browse locations.
+Use this word cloud visualization to browse artists and creators.
 Word size is determined by frequency and all words link to a corresponding collection search.